Christinaw97/MuonDAS2025/README.md

 However, the input files used in the exercises are specific to the LPC and will need to be replaced when running somewhere else.

-## Technical setup in cmslpc

-Open a terminal/console, connect to cmslpc-el9 and prepare your working area:
+To start the short exercise, open a terminal/console, connect to cmslpc-el9 and prepare your working area:

 ```bash
 kinit username@FNAL.GOV